BetaPollux/C-Containers/README.md

     > cmake ..
     > cmake --build .

+To install the library:

+    > sudo cmake --build . --target install

+By default the library will be installed into /usr/local/lib

 ## Unit Tests (Unity Fixture)

 This collection uses unit tests created with the Unity Fixture framework To run the tests, you must first clone the Unity repo, refer to https://github.com/ThrowTheSwitch/Unity.
 By default the repo is assumed to be at /usr/local/lib/Unity.

-The tests are run using ctest.
+The tests are not built by default, and can be run using ctest.

     > git clone https://github.com/BetaPollux/C-Containers.git
     > cd C-Containers
     > mkdir build
     > cd build
-    > cmake ..
+    > cmake -DBUILD_TESTING=1 ..
     > cmake --build .
     > ctest